1851 Grand National: Leading contenders

-There was an element of criticism of the event this year due to several highly fancied withdrawals in the days prior to the race.
+There was an element of criticism of the event this year due to several highly fancied withdrawals in the days prior to the race, principally Rescue who was to be the mount of Tom Olliver the duel winner and only rider to have ridden in every official National.

-Rat Trap was listed as an 11/2 favourite after the eve of race betting exchanges, which this year predominantly took place in Lucas' Repository on Great Charlotte Street.
+Rat Trap was listed as an 11/2 favourite after the eve of race betting exchanges, which this year predominantly took place in Lucas' Repository at The Talbot Hotel on Great Charlotte Street.
 This stretched to 6/1 before the off and was based largely on the fact he was being partnered by former winning jockey, Jem Mason and was also carrying eleven lbs less than when failing to complete the course last year.
-The favourite was prominent as the leaders took the Water jump and remained just off the leaders on the second circuit, unable to mount a challenge, finishing fifth or sixth.
+The favourite's chances suffered a blow when refusing at the third fence, although Mason was able to get the horse over quickly without losing much ground.
+They were back in contention along the Canal side on the second circuit but faded turning for home to finish sixth.

 Sir John had finished third last year when sent off as favourite and remained well supported, despite having to give weight to all his rivals.
 Trained by Richard I'Anson at Curraghmore, Ireland and ridden by John Ryan, Lord Waterford's colours went to the front early on the first circuit and lay at the head of the pack in third place as two runners cut out the second circuit pace.
 After the final hurdle Sir John was well placed to challenge but remained a couple of lengths adrift of the two in front of him to finish third.

 Abd-El-Kader Last year's winner wasn't heavily backed until the day of the race when his appearance on the course attracted the attention of the spectators.
-Carrying just six lbs more than in victory last year, his owner, Dublin based owner of the Steeplechase Calendar and Irish reporter for sports paper, Bell's Life, Joe Osborne, had secured fellow countryman, Terry Abbott for the ride, which was considered by the public as an improvement on last year's winning partner, Chris Green.
+Carrying just six lbs more than in victory last year.
+The withdrawal of Rescue saw last season's partner in victory, Chris Green jocked off the ride when Joe Osborne engaged Tom Abbot after he in turn had been jocked off Tipperary Boy by the sudden availability of Tom Olliver.
 This ensured "Little Ab" was sent off as co second favourite at 7/1.
-Abbott kept the champion handy on the first circuit, lying a close eighth at the Canal Turn and moving up to third at the Water Jump.
-The Irish rider showed excellent judgement on the second circuit, remaining calm to allow others to gain a lead of over ten lengths before he moved Little Ab up to challenge Sir John for third place coming to proceed's Lane.
-Abbott then kicked on when entering the racecourse to challenge Maria Day after the final hurdle, going on to win a tight finish by half a neck.
-As much of the press of the time had already disregarded the races of 1836 and 1837 as Grand National's, he was regarded as the first duel winner of the race.
+Abbot kept the champion handy on the first circuit, lying a close eighth at the Canal Turn, then known as the extreme turn, and moving up to third at the Water Jump.
+The Irish rider showed excellent judgement on the second circuit, remaining calm to allow others to gain a lead of over ten lengths before he moved Little Ab up to challenge Sir John for third place coming to Proceed's Lane.
+Abbot then kicked on when entering the racecourse to challenge Maria Day at the final hurdle, where both horses made jumping errors, before Little Ab did just enough to become the first official duel winner.